BigHub/sublimeSettings/readMe.md

 # sublime settings
 clone this into `/Users/jianwei/Library/Application Support/Sublime Text 3/Packages/`
-then rename this folder with _User_
+then rename this folder with _"User"_